Towards Understanding the Link Between Modularity and Performance in Neural Networks for Reinforcement Learning: Results

-The MAP-Elites algorithm was run on the BipedalWalker task for 30000 generations.
-Figure 7 clearly shows the importance of each feature, with the hot-spot of high-performing networks within the ranges $ Q \in [0.25,0.5], D \in [0.55, 0.7]$.
-Modularity has reasonably performing solutions for all values, however D (see Equation 2) is consistently poor past 0.8.
-This should correspond to the networks using predominantly a single output out of the 4 available.
+While it is clear that modularity exists and (to some extent) can be influenced in the networks found by NEAT, the nature of the relationship between modularity, problem features and fitness seems to be more complex.
+Figure 4 clearly shows the level of modularity with the other respective features has an effect on the performance of the networks.
+In Figure 4 (bottom), two hot spots of high performing networks are visible within the ranges $ Q \in [0.25,0.5], D \in [0.55, 0.7]$.
+Modularity has reasonably performing solutions for all values, however $D$ (see Equation 2) is consistently poor past 0.8.
+This should correspond to the networks predominantly using a single output action out of the 4 available, i.e applying torque to only one of the joints.
 There are 2 main regions that are above 200 fitness, which correspond to different walking strategies.
-The highest-performing solution had a fitness of 254, which is higher than solutions obtained from standard NEAT (\textasciitilde {248}) in the previous experiments.
-Despite this, using D did not lead to networks with an optimal gait that solved BipedalWalker as this requires an average fitness of at least 300.
+Figure 4 (top) also shows a high performing area in the grid within a range of modularity and the percentage airtime feature.
+All of the grids show areas of high performance dependent on both grid features.

+The two features of the ContinuousLunarLander environment that were tested, number of neurons and percentage of main throttle to total throttle, had limited to no entanglement between the respective features and modularity.
+This may be due to the environment being much easier to solve and significantly less complex than the bipedal walker (see Figure 2 (middle)).

+All MAP-Elites experiments outperformed even the best run of the standard NEAT optimisation for the BipedalWalker.
+This was according to the episodic average of reward achieved by each network.
+Standard NEAT achieves a maximum fitness of 248 across all runs.
+The deviation from uniform torque output distribution experiment achieved a fitness of 254.
+The percentage airtime experiment achieved a fitness of 273.
+The number of neurons experiment achieved a fitness of 269.
+Finally, the average velocity experiment achieved a fitness of 288.
+This is close to solving the BipedalWalker, which requires an episodic average fitness of 300 to solve.